embergen/embergen.github.io/content/post/2025-02-10-decision-tree-classification/index.md

 categories:
     - machine learning
 ---

+The last few entries have been a back-to-basics review of concepts I've already learned.
+I'm excited now to dive into something that I know _of_, but have not actually used a lot.

 What are classification trees?
 How do they work?
 * They use a sequence of if-else statements about features to infer labels.
 Each statement has one feature and one split.